ValentinPy1/TrendSearch/replit.md

 1. User signs up with first name, last name, email, and password (or logs in with email/password)
 2. User enters an existing idea or leaves blank for AI generation
 3. Click "Generate Idea" - GPT-4o-mini generates focused microSaaS idea
-4. Click "Generate Report" - Vector database returns 10 semantically-related keywords with real data
+4. Click "Generate Report" - Vector database returns 20 semantically-related keywords (10 shown initially)
 5. View 6 metric cards and interactive 12-month trend chart
 6. Select keywords from table to view their trends
+7. Hover over keywords to copy, search, or delete them
+8. Click "+ Show 5 more keywords" to expand the table (up to 20 keywords)
+9. Delete unwanted keywords to refine aggregate metrics
-7. Click "History" to view all previous ideas and reports
+10. Click "History" to view all previous ideas and reports
-8. At the bottom of the page: Call-to-action linking to thepioneer.vc - "Validated an idea ?
+11. At the bottom of the page: Call-to-action linking to thepioneer.vc - "Validated an idea ?
 Let's help you launch it !"

 ## Development Notes